 - Smart dishwasher control module: $180–$380 installed

-- Software/firmware diagnostic and reset: $95–$150 service call
+- Software / firmware diagnostic and reset: $95–$150 service call

-Compare these to traditional appliance repair costs for similar components: a standard washer motor controller runs $100–$250 installed; a conventional refrigerator control board runs $150–$350 installed.
-The smart premium on parts is real — typically 40–80% higher.
-Not sure whether your repair is worth it?
-Contact our team for a straightforward assessment before you commit to anything.
+For comparison, a standard washer motor controller runs $100–$250 installed; a conventional refrigerator control board runs $150–$350 installed.
+The smart premium on parts is real — typically 40–80% higher across the board.

-The Right-to-Repair Context
+The Right-to-Repair Context in Connecticut

 This matters for CT homeowners because it's gradually improving the independent repair ecosystem for smart appliances.
 Brands like Samsung, LG, and Whirlpool have increased parts availability through third-party suppliers under this pressure, and diagnostic tool access for independent technicians has improved.
-The situation is still not as favorable as with traditional appliances, but it's moving in the right direction — and it's making smart appliance repair more accessible and affordable over time.
+The situation is still not as favorable as with traditional appliances, but it's moving in the right direction — making smart appliance repair more accessible and affordable over time.

 When Repair Still Beats Replace on a Smart Appliance